twitter/the-algorithm/tweetypie/servo/README.md

-# Servo
+# sewvo

-Servo is a collection of classes and patterns for building services in Scala.
-It's a grab-bag of code that was deemed useful for service development.
+sewvo is a cowwection of c-cwasses and pattewns f-fow buiwding s-sewvices in scawa. (⑅˘꒳˘) i-it's a gwab-bag o-of code that w-was deemed usefuw f-fow sewvice d-devewopment. ( ͡o ω ͡o )